TiffanyChan614/React-Quizzical/README.md

 ## Requirements

-- Two screens: a start page and a quiz page (I make it three with an answer page.
-Reason for this see: [Why Three Page?](#why-three-pages))
+- Two screens: a start page and a quiz page
 - Pull 5 questions from the OTDB API
 - Tally correct answers after 'Check answers' is clicked
 - Styled and polished